 Every day, customers ask mechanics to find and fix strange vehicle noises.
 Lazy mechanics just guess at the cause and replace parts until the noise goes away (on your dime, of course).
 But professional mechanics use a stethoscope.
 So I wasn’t surprised that several field editors picked the automotive stethoscope as their favourite tool.
-It’s an invaluable tool.
+It’s one of the most invaluable mechanic tools.
 But it does have one drawback—it can’t help you find a noise that occurs only when you’re driving.
 So some mechanics (like me) are jumping on the wireless bandwagon.
 To find the source of clunks, thumps and whirs, I use a wireless stethoscope.

 Some kits come with multiple transmitters and microphone clamps, a receiver, headphones and hook-and-loop straps.
 Just clamp the microphones to the most likely suspects in the general vicinity of the noise.
 Then take the vehicle for a spin.
 Listen to each microphone until you hear the noise.
 That’s your villain.

 If you’ve got an annoying vehicle noise but aren’t up for buying one of these kits, find a shop that owns one.

 Discover the meaning behind these common car sounds.